-The coworker intakes in Attachment C do not address radioiodines, tritium, or 233U.
-The rationale for intake values for these radionuclides is presented in Section 5.6.1, and the assignments for dose reconstruction based on Section 5.6.1 and Attachment C for unmonitored workers is presented in Section 5.6.2.
+The coworker intakes in Attachment C do not address radioiodines, or tritium.
+The rationale for intake values for these radionuclides is presented in Section 5.6.1, and the assignments for dose reconstruction based on Section 5.6.1 and Attachment C for unmonitored workers are presented in Section 5.6.2.